hdl-util/hdmi/README.md

 ### Source Device Information Code

-This code is sent in the Source Product Description InfoFrame via `SOURCE_DEVICE_INFORMATION` to give HDMI sinks an idea of what capabilities an HDMI sink might have.
+This code is sent in the Source Product Description InfoFrame via `SOURCE_DEVICE_INFORMATION` to give HDMI sinks an idea of what capabilities an HDMI source might have.
 It may be used for displaying a relevant icon in an input list (i.e. DVD logo for a DVD player).

 |Code|Source Device Information|
 |---|---|